 - 7 million animals are killed in shelters due to overcrowding.

 - In 2020, fewer cats and dogs were adopted from shelters or rescues than in years past.

 1. As of 2023, there are over 3,500 animal shelters in the U.S.

 (The Humane Society)

 Animals end up in shelters for many reasons: abandonment, behavioral issues, not enough time for the pet, etc. It’s hard for responsible pet owners to understand how someone could surrender their pet, but it happens often.
-That’s why it’s important to understand the commitment before bringing any animal home.
+That’s why it’s important to understand the commitment before bringing home any animal.

 2. Approximately 6.3 million companion animals enter U.S. shelters each year.

 Knowing that more than 6 million companion animals are in shelters is heartbreaking, but there is light at the end of the tunnel.
 It’s estimated that there’s been a decline from 7.2 million cats and dogs entering shelters since 2011.

 3. Approximately 4.1 million shelter animals are adopted yearly.